hclsampleapps/kandy-cpaas2-sample-android/README.md

 # kandy-cpaas2-sample-android

-It is the sample app of cpass2 modules (Call, SMS, Chat, Presence, Address book)
+It is the sample app of CPaaS2 modules (Call, SMS, Chat, Presence, Address book)

 ### Install as Android App
+You can download the .apk file from [releases](https://github.com/hclsampleapps/kandy-cpaas2-sample-android/releases) section.

-Download the .apk or developer can generate the apk
+If you are a developer, then you can generate the apk from source code.

 ### Run this Android App
 1. Open Android App
 2. Enter the credentials of a user.

 ### Execute commands for development
 1. Setup repository via `git clone https://github.com/hclsampleapps/kandy-cpaas2-sample-android`
 2. Resolve build dependency via sync gradle in android studio
 3. Generate final build by android studio

 ### Branching strategy
 We are following **GitFlow** as the branching strategy and for release management.

 The central repo holds two main branches with an infinite lifetime: